UpStride/tutorial/README.md

 This section serves as an introduction to docker manipulation, especially if some changes have to be introduced.

 `dockerfile` is the file that contains the configuration of the docker, with the required dependencies to install.
-We include the same packages as in `requirements.txt`, which are necessary to run the simple-network and quaternion-transofmers examples (there are some further requirements for the deep-complex-networks example, handled in the classification-api repository)
+We include the same packages as in `requirements.txt`, which are necessary to run the simple-network and quaternion-transofmers examples.
+Note: there are some further requirements for the deep-complex-networks example, handled in the classification-api repository.

 In the `build` command we construct the docker image from `dockerfile` and tag it as `upstride/tutorials:1.0`.